GoogleChrome/web.dev/src/site/content/en/media/prepare-media/index.md

-Now that I've introduced you to [applications used for manipulating media files](../application-basics), over the next few pages, I'm going to take a raw video file off a camera and transform it into an encrypted resource that you can embed in a web page.
+Now that I've introduced you to [applications used for manipulating media files](../application-basics), over the next few pages, I'm going to take a raw video file off a camera and transform it into a resource that you can embed in a web page.
 I'm specifically going to show you how to format your video for mobile playback, and how to create multiple files to cover a range of browsers.
 Specifically, I'll create a webm file for use on Chrome and an mp4